openstreetmap/iD/CONTRIBUTING.md

 on whether it pertains to core code or presets).
 The translation system, Transiflex, will automatically detect the change.

+Use `make` to build the translations with the local changes.
+`make translate` can be used to pull the latest translations from Transifex.

 ## Javascript

 We use the [Airbnb style for Javascript](https://github.com/airbnb/javascript) with